mstrens/DIY-Multiprotocol-TX-Module/README.md

 https://github.com/rogerclarkmelbour...M32F1/binaries

 When in Arduino IDE under "Upload method" select STM32duino-bootloader.
+The com port will be set after uploading one simple sketch(blink).
 After that you can connect(com port) and and upload sketches normally in Arduino using USB port